The only Sonic game named after a psychological condition.

 Due to there being eight returning zones, this leaves four original zones for Sonic Mania, five if you include the true final boss zone.
 Despite there not being many, these zones are where the visuals truly shine.
 The colours, animations, and visuals are pure eye candy.

-The cut Desert Dazzle Zone secret found in the “Sonic CD” remake.
-[Credit: Christian Whitehead]
+Mirage Saloon Zone is even inspired from the cut Desert Dazzle Zone for the “Sonic CD” remake.

 The music is just as fantastic.
 It captures the same feel of the original Sonic Genesis songs but with modern instruments.
 From Mirage Saloon Act 1’s western jam to Studiopolis Act 1’s absolute funk.